decenomy/SAPP/CONTRIBUTING.md

   - Be well peer reviewed;
   - follow code style guidelines;

-Patches that change PIVX consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions and clear detailing.
+Patches that change SAPP consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions and clear detailing.
 While each case will be different, one should be prepared to expend more time and effort than for other kinds of